 Certified Network Infrastructure Technician (CNIT®)

-The Certified Network Infrastructure Technician (CNIT®) program is a comprehensive program perfect for those with at least 4 years of verifiable experience within the network infrastructure sector, or relevant qualifications, who wish to extend their knowledge, practical hands-on skills, qualifications and certifications into a wider project environment.
+The Certified Network Infrastructure Technician (CNIT®) program is a comprehensive program perfect for those with at least two years of verifiable experience within the network infrastructure sector, or relevant qualifications and certifications in a wider project environment.

-The five-day program aims to develop the knowledge and skills required to perform the multi-faceted role of a site delivery manager.
-Students will greatly enhance their technical knowledge through a complex case study mastering the requirements for making survey decisions regarding spaces; pathways and containment, managing health and safety procedures and delivering a complex task schedule.
-They will also gain a valuable insight into the need to establish effective communications with key stakeholders.
+The five-day program aims to develop the knowledge and skills required to perform the multi-faceted role in delivering complex project to site.
+Learners will greatly enhance their supervisory and management skills through a series of complex case studies mastering the knowledge and understanding required to interpret complex design documentation, the need to establish effective relationships and communications with principle stakeholders and managing the end to end project implementation cycle.
+They will develop an aptitude for logistics and resource management, including team health and safety, dealing with risks and issues that impact project delivery.
 A certified CNIT® will be undaunted when dealing with escalations and problem resolution within a strategic network infrastructure project.

 The CNIT® also takes into account the requirements of the current BS EN, TIA and ISO standards, whilst also meeting the architectural and technical requirements.
-During the program students will also have access to current standards for reference purposes.
+During the program learners will also have access to current standards for reference purposes.
+The impact to the project delivery of current and emerging networking technologies will also be explored including wireless access, security systems and VOIP.

-On successful completion students can demonstrate the highest levels of knowledge, competency and confidence in complex site environments, demonstrating efficiencies in both time and cost, coupled with the knowledge of the very latest technical capabilities dominating network infrastructure today.
+On successful completion learners can demonstrate the highest levels of knowledge, competency and confidence in supervising the delivering complex infrastructure projects, demonstrating efficiencies in both time and cost, coupled with a focus on quality and accuracy in order to achieve project closure on time and within budget.

 A CNIT® can also feel confident that they are progressing through The Global Network Infrastructure Education Framework.
 They also gain an internationally recognised BTEC Level 4 Professional qualification and official CNIT® certification.
-This certification enters the student into a commitment to life-long learning and offers the perfect portal to ensure knowledge; skills and certification remain current and up-to-date.
+This certification enters the learner into a commitment to life-long learning and offers the perfect portal to ensure knowledge; skills and certification remain current and up-to-date.
 Each certification gained from CNet Training requires re-certifying every three years.
-The process is simple, cost effective and easy via an online learning management system allowing knowledge to be brought up-to-date to reflect the very latest changes and technical developments within the industry.
-Re-certified students can also benefit from utilising the latest program material, can continue to use the CNIT® logo and post nominal letters for the next three years.
+The process is simple, cost effective and easy via an online learning management system allowing knowledge to be brought up-to-date to reflect the very latest changes and technical developments.
+Re-certified learners can also benefit from utilising the latest program material, can continue to use the CNIT® logo and post nominal letters for the next three years.

-This program is designed for those wishing to extend their knowledge, practical hands-on skills, qualifications and certifications into a wider project environment as a Site Delivery Manager with aspirations to progress into roles such as:
+This program is designed for those wishing to extend their knowledge, skills, qualifications and certifications into a wider and more complex project environment with emphasis on enhancing supervisory, leadership and management skills.

 Interest Free Payment Option Available for UK Residents